dd if=/dev/hda6 of=/dev/hdb1 bs=1024

 Warning: The following is for personal note only, and is not meant to be a tutorial or guide.

-On Debian server at work, we have /home reside on /dev/hda6 and I want to move to a new hard disk /dev/hdb.
+On Debian server at work, we have /home mounted to /dev/hda6 partition, and I want to move that to a new hard disk /dev/hdb.

-First, I need to format /dev/hdb using fdisk.
-Then use dd to copy the content from /dev/hda6 to /dev/hdb1, the newly createdd ext3 partition.
+First, I need to create the new partition on /dev/hdb using fdisk with a desired size.
+Then, use dd to copy the content from /dev/hda6 to /dev/hdb1.

 # dd if=/dev/hda6 of=/dev/hdb1 bs=1024

-The above commands instruct dd to read the content from /dev/hda6 and write it to /dev/hdb1. bs=1024 sets the block size to 1024 bytes.
+The above command instructs dd to read the content from /dev/hda6 and writes it to /dev/hdb1. bs=1024 sets the block size to 1024 bytes.

-dd takes a while depends on how big is your hard disk.
-Then, there is one final step to do — to re-size /dev/hdb1 to its maximum capacity.
+Once the dd completes running, there is one final step to do; to re-size /dev/hdb1 to its maximum capacity.

 # resize2fs /dev/hdb1